Please see here.

 The 11+ papers are prepared by CEM.
 They are designed to be tests for which no additional preparation is necessary.

-There are no practice papers available for the CEM tests.
-A familiarisation booklet is available at the bottom of this page.
+There are no practice papers available for the CEM tests but CEM publish a series of familiarisation booklets which can be downloaded at the bottom of this page.

 CEM designs the mark scheme.
 All marks are 'standardised' according to the age in years and months of the applicant to produce a final score.